ironscar/Container-demo/README.md

   - install ansible on vagrant (done)
 	- configure ansible to deploy docker images to VMs as containers (done)
 	- add ansible to jenkins container image (done)
-	- integrate ansible into jenkins build pipeline with ssh key automation
+	- integrate ansible into jenkins build pipeline with ssh key automation (done)
   - check how to externalize and change configurations on deployment
   - check how to change passwords at deployment without checking into git
   - try out ansible roles